lschierer/RUT/packages/luke/20050916/the-inevitablity-of-climate-change.md

 ---

-title: the inevitablity of climate change
+title: "the inevitablity of climate change"
 date: 2005-09-16 20:46:58
 tags:
   -  global-warming